2015 AFC Asian Cup final: Aftermath

-The win meant that Australia has become the first-ever nation to win in two continental competitions, having won four OFC Nations Cup before moving to the AFC in 2006, and also gave Australia the first-ever Asian title.
-For this achievement, Australia went on to represent Asia in the 2017 FIFA Confederations Cup held in Russia, its fourth participation but the first, and final participation in the tournament as an AFC member after new FIFA President Gianni Infantino decided to abolish it in 2018.
+The win meant that Australia became the first-ever nation to win in two continental competitions, having won four OFC Nations Cup before moving to the AFC in 2006, and also gave Australia its first Asian title.
+For this achievement, Australia went on to represent Asia in the 2017 FIFA Confederations Cup held in Russia, its fourth participation but the first and only participation in the tournament as an AFC member after new FIFA President Gianni Infantino decided to abolish it in 2018.
+Ange Postecoglou also became the first manager since Saudi Arabia's Khalil Al-Zayani (in 1984) to lead his own country to glory at the AFC Asian Cup.

 For the South Koreans, this disheartening loss to Australia extended the country's Asian Cup drought.
 Since winning it at home in 1960, South Korea has made appearances in three other Asian Cup Finals before this one, and all ended up South Korea losing.
 It was also the last game for veteran Cha Du-ri, who retired from international football following the end of the match.

 Nonetheless, Son Heung-min's bright performance throughout the competition made him attractive to major giants in Europe, which led him to transfer from Bayer 04 Leverkusen to Tottenham.
 With £22 million, he became the most expensive player in Asian football history.